The-Mastoget-Organization/about/README.md

 [Bug/Issue Reporting](https://github.com/The-Mastoget-Organization/about/issues)<br><br>

-# Decentralization (PARTIALLY CANCELLED)
-We ae still commited to the decentralization but it is now decentralization on Vercel nodes that Mastoget is hosted on.

 ## Redirector
 Used to redirect main indexed traffic to the main processors or to the emergency processor.<br>
 ✓Mastoget - Vercel